bmaupin/test-civ5-scenario/docs/log.md

 1. Set start year to 2022

+   - This requires setting the year in WorldBuilder to 3959 BC; the game starts at 4000 BC, but the information era sets the starting time to ~1981, so we need to do 4000 - (2022 - 1981)

 1. Disable Time, Science, Cultural victories

 1. Create custom civ and leader (see below)